Supporting your baby’s language development

 Sources and references

 • Pepper, Jan, and Elaine Weitzman.
-It Takes Two To Talk: A Practical Guide For Parents of Children With Language Delays.
-Toronto, Hanen Centre, 2004, 170 pp.
+It Takes Two to Talk: A Practical Guide for Parents of Children with Language Delays.
+Toronto, Hanen Program, 2004, 171 pp.